Igor Nikitin (businessman): Professional career

 In 2004, he created the Russian Broadcasting Network, which includes television channels that broadcast in over 180 countries around the world, within many of which he opened representative offices and bureaus.

 In 2008, he was elected Chairman of the World Christian Council, a major international forum that brings together representatives from 25 countries across four continents.
 Nikitin cooperated with journalists and editors of major media organizations around the world, taking an active part in international congresses and Russian media forums, including the Congress of the World Association of Russian Press, international exhibitions and CSTB forums, and the National Religious Broadcasters telecommunications exhibition in the United States.

 In 2009, he was elected chairman of the World Press Association (WPA).

 In 2013, he became a member of the Presidium of the Helping Hand coalition which serves to help Russian-speaking veterans and survivors of the Holocaust.
 Helping Hand holds concerts and shows at areas like the Latrun and Jerusalem Arena and attempts to resolve humanitarian and social issues.
 The Helping Hand coalition has implemented a global international Year of Victory project, dedicated to the 70th anniversary of the Victory in the World War II.
 As a part of public diplomacy, Nikitin visited different countries of the world that are home to a large Russian-speaking population.
 In addition to meeting with the audience of TV channels, he met with representatives of the governments of these countries, including immigrants from Russia and CIS countries, to draw attention to the Russian-speaking citizens of these countries, their concerns, and their interests.

 Personal life and death

-Igor Nikitin was married and had three children.
+Nikitin was married and had three children.

 He died on October 27, 2015, after battling a prolonged illness.

 Honors

-Igor Nikitin has received numerous international awards and prizes, including for peacemaking in the Middle East.
-Among friends and associates of Igor Nikitin are well-known politicians, businessmen, athletes, clergy, and culture and art professionals.
-He has received letters of appreciation from the leaders of the Israeli government and the Israeli Knesset.
+Igor Nikitin received numerous international awards and prizes, including for peacemaking in the Middle East.
+Among friends and associates of Igor Nikitin were well-known politicians, businessmen, athletes, clergy, and culture and art professionals.
+He received letters of appreciation from the leaders of the Israeli government and the Israeli Knesset.